How Limits and Boundaries Lead to Healthy Habits

 Philip loves spending time with his partner

 Philip used to feel so much remorse every morning after he would spend time with his spouse watching tv and snacking in the evenings, but he learned that it's okay to enjoy time with a loved one while still making healthy choices.
-Philip didn't want to stop enjoying his evening with his spouse and eating snacks, so he honored his "won't" while remaining in integrity to his primary goal of getting healthier.
+He didn't want to stop enjoying his evening with his spouse and eating snacks, so he honored his "won't" while remaining in integrity to his primary goal of getting healthier.

 Once he noticed it was more about spending time with his spouse rather than the snacks they ate, he was able to make a plan to watch his portions and plan a few healthier options for evening snacks.
 He was feeling so burned out about the whole process because every morning, he was walking around with so much remorse about what he had done the evening before.
 When Philip got real with his wants and honored his won't, he felt more motivated to look at healthier options.
 He took the restrictions off and found more freedom to explore how to create a balance that would leave him waking up smiling.